paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 * Table of Contents
 {:toc}
 ## Executive Summary
 `Able` contains scripts needed by other ***Askowl*** libraries.
+In the maths section you will time conversion, comparisons and trigonometry.
+Inspect data structure for with containers, caching, emitters, selectors, stack and trees.
+If you have a need to read CSV or JSON data from an unknown source, review the text section.
-You will find mathematics support around time conversion, comparisons and trigonometry.
-The data structure section helps with containers, caching, emitters, selectors, stack and trees.
-We have scripts to parse generic (as in unknown internal structure) CSV and JSON data.
-For Unity3D support consider scripts to aid testing, locate components and game objects, pluggable logging, and various editor display and runtime components.
+For Unity3D support view scripts to aid testing, locate components and game objects, pluggable logging, and various editor display and runtime components.

 > Read the code in the Examples Folder and run the Example scene